+What do cheetahs eat?
 Cheetahs are medium-sized cats that focus on prey that can be taken by speed.
-What do cheetahs eat?
-Mainly, their diet consists of gazelles, especially Thomson's gazelles.
+Typical cheetah diet consists mainly of gazelles, especially Thomson's gazelles.
 They also take on impalas and other small to medium-sized antelopes.
 Sometimes, too, they prey on the calves of larger animals.

 Cheetahs are the fastest land animals, capable of short sprints as fast as 120 km/h (75 mph).
 Typically, cheetahs go two or more days between kills, but females with young will try to take at least one gazelle a day.
 They differ from other cats in their method of hunting.
-They don't ambush or sneak within springing distance.
+Cheetahs don't ambush or sneak within springing distance.

-Instead, cheetahs approach their prey, typically in plain sight, to within about a hundred meters.
+Instead, they approach their prey, typically in plain sight, to within about a hundred meters.
 Then, suddenly, they charge all out.
 If they overtake their victim, they bowl it over and strangle it with a bite to the neck.

 But their prey often escapes.
 Moreover, even when are successful, they often have to abandon their kills to lions, or even hyenas, since they aren't really big enough to put up a fight.
 What do cheetahs eat when they're down on their luck in this way?
 Mostly, they survive by taking small prey — like birds, lizards, and even insects — until bigger prey becomes available.
 Like most animals, they aren't too picky when they're hungry.